liamreed/spinthatdisc/readme.md

 # Spin That Disc Project

+My contribution to the group store redesign project

 ## Installation

-This is just local installation using something like MAMP/WAMP or XAMPP.
+Created using a local environment (XAMPP).
 Of course you are free to use homestead if you like.

 1. clone the repo and cd into it
 1. `composer install`